solarcaratuva/solarcaratuva.github.io/Embedded/riv3_dev_guide.md

 - CAN bus: the physical communication network
 - CAN network: the high-level concept of the CAN bus with all its nodes attached
 - CAN frame: a serialized CAN message
-- CAN message: data and identifier, in a readable format
+- CAN message: data and identifier, in a human-readable format
 - Signal: a specific piece of data in a CAN message, like a throttle value
 - CAN Transceiver: special hardware that converts logic signals to and from the CAN bus's physical specification